ttronrud/StarFish-MathLib/README.txt

 The main goal will be to write the library in C++, generate a C DLL, and provide a C# interface file that can be added to any DotNet project to expose the math functions to the higher-level program.

+Usage: This library will compile into both a dynamic SFMath.dll library and a static SFMath_STAT.lib library, for
+       use in projects of any type.
+Each module will also compile into its own dynamic library, for specific uses that don't require the entire library.
+These individual libraries are inside [method]/SFMath_[method].dll.

+       To use these methods as an unmanaged dynamic library in a C++ program, one should use: extern "C" __declspec(dllimport) void __stdcall SFMath_Hello();
+       in a header file, which will point the linker to a DLL library.

+       To use the static library, you need to make sure to link SFMath_STAT.lib, and include the appropriate header files.

 How to contribute:
 1. Implement the methods that you want to include in a self-contained manner, as new cpp/h files, ideally named by the method (e.g. FFT.cpp/h), in a new folder named [method].